PedroPinheiro96/pedropinheiro96.github.io/_posts/2024-10-14-DistributedSplunkEnvironmentLab-1.md

 Now that SSH is configured on all the servers, we can use the terminal in our administration Machine to install and configure Splunk.

-1. SSH into each machine.
+1. SSH into each machine apart from the `UF` VM.

 2. Download [Splunk](https://www.splunk.com/en_us/download/splunk-enterprise.html):
 ```bash